peidevs/Event_Resources/PendingMeetUps.md

     - significant interest in the idea, in Slack convo
     - Thursday night is a conflict, which is a bummer
 * Fenil on image recognition
-* Mat Larade may be able to speak on ACENET
 * Reilly W expressed interest in giving a talk
-* Evan T on feature flags & devops in azure